Nextiva / Blog / VoIP

 Shared use numbers

 Shared use numbers are toll-free numbers that are shared by multiple businesses, often in different geographic or service areas.
-When they’re in use, phone calls from inbound callers are routed to the appropriate business based on criteria such as the caller’s location.
+These numbers are typically managed by a service provider or a toll-free service company and are used by companies wanting to minimize costs.

+When they’re in use, a phone call from an inbound callers is routed to the appropriate business based on criteria such as the caller’s location.
 Multiple personal injury attorneys, for example, use the vanity number 1-800-HURT-NOW.
 When someone calls this number, they’ll be connected to the firm closest to their local area.

 Why Businesses Use Toll-Free Numbers

-Toll-free numbers afford businesses a few advantages, regardless of the business’s size or industry.
 The most common advantage, of course, is that it lends instant credibility to the business.
+Let’s take a look at more of the top benefits.

 Adds credibility

 Toll-free numbers convey a sense of professionalism and reliability because the businesses using them seem established.
 “Established” can translate into “trustworthy” in the eyes of potential customers.
+For customers considering different options, opting for a more established and trustworthy business can seem like the safer bet.

+A toll free phone number eliminates the geographical limitations of traditional landline numbers.
 If a customer in Florida is trying to find a plumber but sees a telephone phone number with a Wisconsin area code, they’ll probably scroll to another listing.

 They won’t assume that the company headquarters are located in Wisconsin with a national presence; they’ll just assume that they can’t actually get service.
 A toll-free number can prevent this.